 Dr. Gallop provides a thorough visual evaluation including the dynamic testing of eye movements, eye teaming and focusing stability and flexibility.
 A thorough visual evaluation (usually followed by vision therapy and special lenses) is often beneficial for children with developmental delays, such as those associated with Autism Spectrum Disorder, as well as children who have difficulty with reading, handwriting or learning in general.
 This type of visual evaluation is also important for people of all ages with neurological deficits, acquired brain injury or post-concussion syndrome and people with many other symptoms such as headaches, dry eyes, double vision, etc. Call today at 610-356-7425 to learn more about how behavioral optometry can better meet your specific visual needs and schedule an appointment.

 Dr. Gallop has specialized in myopia reduction since 1989, helping thousands of people reduce or eliminate the need for glasses to see in the distance.
 His book, Looking Differently at Nearsightedness and Myopia: The Visual Process and the Myth of 20/20 is a must-read for anyone thinking about approaching their visual needs differently than the majority of eye doctors would force them to do.
 Dr. Gallop uses lenses and vision therapy to prevent or reverse myopia.
 "I first attempted myopia reduction on myself.
-In fact I spent a year as a vision therapy patient so that I could experience what my patients would be doing.
+In fact I also spent a year as a vision therapy patient so that I could experience what my patients would be doing.
 Vision therapy and the strategic use of lenses can help most people reduce or eliminate myopia."
+Myopia control has recently become a popular topic among professionals; it was completely ignored or ridiculed when I began providing myopia control in the late 1980s.
+Although it is popular now, all the newer approaches are medical and mechanical as opposed to my approach, which is based on a dynamic and strategic philosophy of prescribing, in conjunction with an active vision therapy program.
 Call 610-356-7425 and speak directly to Dr. Gallop to have your specific questions answered or to make an appointment to see if myopia reduction is a good idea for you.

 Casper Wells, a promising prospect for the Philadelphia Phillies recently told his coach he should be sent back to the minors.
 Why?
-Wells had LASIK surgery in November 2012 and has been complaining ever since of problems seeing, especially when there is less light.
+Wells had LASIK surgery in November 2012 and had been complaining of problems seeing ever since, especially when there is less light.
 Phillies broadcaster Chris Wheeler, while talking about Wells during the Phillies/Mets game on August 26, 2013, admitted that he too was one of the casualties of LASIK refractive surgery.

 Strabismus and Amblyopia